 All the latest Stats Research Policy Best practice

-Prison Reform Trust briefing on why we should focus on reducing the number of women in prison.
+Prison Reform Trust briefing brings together all the latest stats on women in prison.

 Nuffield Trust research finds women prison face a series of challenges and risks because of barriers to accessing health and care services.

 Research finds too many women in prison today were the girls in care of yesterday, and systemic failings in the wider society perpetuate this problem.